mthvictor/TekTracker/README.md

 Also find your Discord Bot token on [https://discord.com/developers/applications](https://discord.com/developers/applications)

-Put them a `.env` file at the root
+Put them in a `.env` file at the root
 ```env
 user='ENTER YOUR SESSION COOKIE'
 token='ENTER YOUR BOT TOKEN'